Certificate of Coverage (COC)

 You or your dentist must file a claim for benefits within 1 year of the date that dental services were completed.
 Claims are processed within 45 days unless additional information is required from you or the dentist.

 DENCAP offers enrollees receiving Advance Payment of Premium Tax Credits (APTC) a three-month grace period upon the event that a premium in whole or part is unpaid by the enrollee.
 A grace period is a special circumstance that allows enrollees to pay premiums after they are due without penalty.
 Only enrollees receiving APTC qualify for a grace period.
 During this grace period DENCAP will continue to collect APTC on behalf of the enrollee to apply to member premium, or if the grace period is exhausted return APTC payments to the Department of the Treasury.
 DENCAP will pay claims on behalf of the member for the first month of the grace period, and pend claims for the second and third month of the grace period.
 Pended claims are held to allow the enrollee to catch up on their missed premium payments.
 If the premium remains unpaid, the pended claims will be denied.

-DENCAP from time to time will review claims after they have been evaluated.
-Internal reviews ensure that DENCAP is diligent in paying claims appropriately.
-Reviews happen both randomly and circumstantially.
-Results of these reviews sometimes uncover that previously paid claims were not correctly evaluated and should have been denied.
+In the event of a retroactive termination, DENCAP will review already evaluated claims for possible retroactive denial.
 In the event of a retroactive denial, DENCAP will receive reimbursement from the provider for the claim that was paid, and the patient will be responsible to pay the provider for services rendered.
 The best way for a member to avoid a retroactive denial is to pay premiums in a timely manner and communicate eligibility and billing changes to DENCAP as soon as possible so that DENCAP records are always up to date.